gebruikersnaam1/Data/README.md

 ### Prerequisites

-To run the applications relating to the minor are:
+To run the project:
 - Python 3.8
 - Flask

+To run the game
+- PHP 7.4.1

 ## Authors